adlnet/xAPI-Spec/xAPI.md

 A statement stream that includes attachments:

-* MUST be of type "multipart/mixed" rather than "application/json";
+* MUST be either of type "multipart/mixed" or of type "application/json" and include a fileUrl for every attachment;
 	* The first part of the multipart document MUST contain the statements themselves, with type "applicaton/json";
 	* Each additional part contains the raw data for an attachment and forms a logical part of the statement.
 This capability will be available when issuing PUT or POST against the statement resource.